Created: March 25, 2026

 Call the swarm register tool first to join the swarm.

-Install the bundled skills
+Install the packaged skill

 # In your consumer project root